 New vaccine candidates which are targeted against novel strains of SARS-CoV-2 will be assessed for their safety and immunogenicity profile when used as a booster vaccine for participants who have received a homologous 2 dose primary vaccine schedule with either BNT162b2 or ChAdOx1-nCov19.
 1110 participants (including 555 vaccinated previously with BNT162b2and 555 vaccinated previously with ChAdOx1-nCov19) will be randomised 1:1:1:1:1 to receive booster vaccination with Vaccine E, Vaccine F, Vaccine G, Vaccine H or Men ACWY.
 Participants will be monitored for adverse events and have bloods for immunogenicity taken at days 28, 84, 308 and 365.
-In addition, an immunology subgroup comprising 25 participants of each vaccine group will attend on day 7 and day 14 for immunology bloods.
+In addition, an immunology subgroup comprising approximately 25 participants of each vaccine group will attend on day 7 and day 14 for immunology bloods.
 The primary outcome assessed from stage 3 will be a geometric mean ratio in day 28 anti-spike protein IgG of 1.75 compared to the control group.
+Total target enrolment figures and the target number of participants per arm are approximates, some minor variation is expected as a result of randomisation stratification.